jesslam948/wi21-cse110-lab4/part1/part1.md

     f. true.
 Boolean(2) gets evaulated to true by the conversion rule (2 is not a value that is intuitively "empty" unlike 0).
 Thus, this evaulates true === true.
 The types match and the values match so this is true.

 16. == is a regular equality operator while === is a strict equality operator.
 This means that == will check for equality in value and will convert types to match if they don't.
 On the otherhand, === cares about the types matching and so if the types don't match it will automatically evaluate to false.

+17. 'How are you?' will be printed.
+This is because 2 == true will be evaluted to false (the reasoning is explained in 15e).
+Then, it will evaulate the else if (2).
+Since JS will convert conditional statements to boolean values, it is essentially evaulating Boolean(2).
+Since Boolean(2) gets evaulated to true by the conversion rule, we enter this else if block.
+Thus, 'How are you?' is printed.